 The dividend would be payable to all those Shareholders whose names appear in theRegister of Members as on 23rd September 2020 the record date fixed for this purpose.

 During the period under report the Company has not accepted any deposit within themeaning of Sections 73 and 74 of the Companies Act 2013 read together with the Companies(Acceptance of Deposits) Rules 2014.

-Pursuant to the provisions of Section 178 of the Companies Act 2013 read withCompanies (Amendment) Act 2017 and SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 the Nomination and remuneration committee has laid down the manner foreffective evaluation of performance of Board its committees and individual directors andaccordingly the performance of the Board; its committees and individual directors wereevaluated by the Board.
+Pursuant to the provisions of Section 178 of the Companies Act 2013 read withCompanies (Amendment) Act 2017 and SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 the Nomination and remuneration committee has laid down the manner foreffective evaluation of_ performance of Board its committees and individual directors andaccordingly the Board of directors has carried out an annual evaluation of its ownperformance board committees and individual directors.

 While evaluating the performance of Board the Board had considered the composition andstructure of the Board in terms of size experience diversity effectiveness of the boardprocess dissemination of information etc.

-The performance evaluation of all the individual directors including the IndependentDirectors was carried out after takinginto account their individual contribution to theboard and committee meetings such as preparedness on the issues to be discussed effectivecontribution in the discussion onthe various agenda items etc. Therefore the outcome ofthe performance evaluation for the period under report was satisfactory and reflect howwell the directors board andcommittees are carrying their respective activities.
+The performance evaluation of all the individual directors was carried out after takinginto account their individual contribution to the board and committee meetings such aspreparedness on the issues to be discussed effective contribution in the discussion onthe various agenda items whether the independent directors fulfill the independencecriteria as specified in the Companies Act 2013 and SEBI Listing Regulations and theirindependence from the management.
+Therefore the outcome of the performance evaluation forthe period under report was satisfactory and reflect how well the directors board andcommittees are carrying their respective activities.

 The independent directors in its separate meeting without the attendance ofnon-independent directors and members of management reviewed -